Big Brother (British TV series) series 8: Broadcasts

 On Channel 4, Davina McCall remained as main host of the live shows such as live launch, evictions, finale and other special shows where there may be a twist taking place.
 Marcus Bentley returned as narrator of the nightly highlight shows.

-For the first time since Big Brother 5 in 2004, there was also no highlight show broadcast on Saturday nights.
+For the first time since Big Brother 5 in 2004, there were no highlight shows broadcast on Saturday nights.

-In the early years of Big Brother, a live stream would feature on Channel E4, however this was omitted from the schedule until the final series (BB11-2010) Sunday night's highlight show would, instead, show just a handful of footage from Friday, and would instead focus more on Saturday's events in the house.
+In the early years of Big Brother, a live stream would feature on Channel E4, however this was omitted from the schedule until the final series (BB11-2010).
+Sunday night's highlight show would show just a short amount of footage from Friday, and would instead focus more on Saturday's events in the house.

 McCall also hosted Big Brother: On the Couch, a psychology show broadcast on Sunday before the main show.
 It was similar to Big Brother's Big Brain, which was broadcast the previous year before being axed.
 It did not return in any subsequent series' of Big Brother.

-Dermot O'Leary returned as host Big Brother's Little Brother.
+Dermot O'Leary returned to host Big Brother's Little Brother.
 On 28 November 2007 he announced his departure from the show.
-With his last presenting role being in the following Big Brother: Celebrity Hijack in January 2008.
+His last presenting role was for the following Big Brother: Celebrity Hijack in January 2008.

-Diary Room Uncut returned in the same time slot as last year.
+Diary Room Uncut returned in the same time slot as the previous year.
 On Fridays, housemates would make podcasts.

 Big Brother's Big Mouth returned in the same late night timeslot, however Russell Brand did not return, having quit the show earlier in the year.
-No permanent replacement was made and instead a different host took control each week.
+No permanent replacement was made and a different presenter/host took control each week.